maddenp-noaa/wxvx/README.md

 The `forecast.coordinates.validtime` value may be either:

   - The name of a single coordinate variable providing the forecast validtime, or
-  - A mapping with keys `initialization` and `leadtime`, whose values are the names of the coordinate variables providing, respectively, the forecast initialization time and leadtime.
+  - A mapping with keys `inittime` and `leadtime`, whose values are the names of the coordinate variables providing, respectively, the forecast initialization time and leadtime.

 ## Use